rackerlabs/technical-blog/_posts/2014-10-22-introducing-golang-sdk-gophercloud.md

   - gophercloud
 ---

-In our constant strive to serve developers, we are proud to announce the initial public release of [Gophercloud](https://github.com/rackspace/gophercloud/).
+As part of our ongoing mission to serve developers, we are proud to announce the initial public release of [Gophercloud](https://github.com/rackspace/gophercloud/).
 Gophercloud is a [Go](http://golang.org) OpenStack&trade;-first SDK with Rackspace support.
 What that means is Rackspace and OpenStack&trade; users can seamlessly integrate it into their existing applications, and users of other Openstack-based clouds can extend it to work with theirs.

 <!-- more -->